Sections of This Topic Include

 - Bloom’s Taxonomy of Learning Domains — The Three Types of Learning

-Accelerated learning can include a wide variety of methods to accelerate the learning of learners, for example, close match to the learners’ learning styles, multi-media communications and tools, multiple intelligence methods, language-sensitive communications, acting and role playing, and reflection and inquiry.
+Accelerated learning can include a wide variety of methods to accelerate the learning of learners, for example, a close match to the learners’ learning styles, multi-media communications and tools, multiple intelligence methods, language-sensitive communications, acting and role-playing, and reflection and inquiry.
 The success of accelerated learning depends on how well the methods are integrated and aligned to match the nature of the learners and to accomplish the overall goals of the learning program.

 - What is Accelerated Learning?